Locations:

 COVID While Pregnant

-Pregnant people are more likely to experience serious complications from COVID-19 such as preterm birth and preeclampsia.
-Fortunately, most pregnant people have mild symptoms and recover fully.
+Pregnant people, in general, are more likely to experience complications from COVID-19, like preterm birth and preeclampsia.
+But most pregnant people have mild symptoms and recover fully.
 Getting vaccinated, washing your hands and staying away from sick people are the best protections against COVID.

 Overview